study-ORCATech-cloud/docker-labs/Compose/LAB02-VolumesPersistence/exercise2/README.md

 ## Overview

 In this exercise, you will:
+1. Configure Docker Compose with bind mounts for local development
-1. Run a Python Flask web application with a bind mount to the host filesystem
+2. Run a Python Flask web application with a bind mount to the host filesystem
-2. Make changes to the code and see them reflected immediately
+3. Make changes to the code and see them reflected immediately
-3. Understand the difference between bind mounts and volumes for development
+4. Understand the difference between bind mounts and volumes for development

 ## Files